Zipcoder/CR-MacroLabs-Spring-QuickPollApplication/README.md

 ## Part 5.1 - Create `ResourceNotFoundException`

-- Create a `exception` package inside of `io.zipcoder.springdemo.QuickPollApplication`
+- Create a `exception` package inside of `quickpoll.io.zipcoder.springdemo.QuickPollApplication`
 - Create a `ResourceNotFoundException` class that extends `RuntimeException`.
 We'll use this to signal when a requested resource is not found.
 - Annotate the `ResourceNotFoundException` class with `@ResponseStatus(HttpStatus.NOT_FOUND)`.
 This informs Spring that any request mapping that throws a `ResourceNotFoundException` should result in a `404 NOT FOUND` http status.
 - Implement three constructors